dongguazi/Classic-Network/install.md

 **Aim:
-The classic network is only for study how to build common network by torch or tensorrt-python-api,that maybe help more people to study more easier.
+The classic network is only for study how to build common network by torch or tensorrt-python-api simply,that maybe help more people to study more easier.

 **Future:
- Add tensorrt-C++-api or openvino  or onnx or other infer in future.
+ Add tensorrt-python-api or openvino  or onnx or other infer frame in future.

+**Notes:Due to the limit of time and energy , i will  start to construct the networks  with the tensorrt-python after finished all basical networks.

 **install enviroment:
 1. your PC: it must install nvidia driver,cuda and cudnn first.